Suffering From Chronic Headaches

-When a patient is suffering from TMJ, the imbalance within the bite can cause all sorts of symptoms ranging from tinnitus, jaw pain, and of course, can cause headaches.
-If you suffer from some of the most common TMJ symptoms along with headaches or migraines, you will want to consult Dr. Berry for a thorough examination and scientific diagnosis.
+When a patient is suffering from an imbalance, your bite can cause all sorts of symptoms ranging from tinnitus, jaw pain, and of course, can cause headaches.
+If you suffer from some of the most common TMJ symptoms, you will want to consult Dr. Berry for a thorough examination and scientific diagnosis.

-A misalignment of the TMJ can cause a patient to suffer from constant debilitating headaches as the entire TMJ system is physically connected to our neck, spine, and skull.
+A misalignment of the TMJ can cause a patient to suffer from constant debilitating headaches as the entire system is physically connected to our neck, spine, and skull.
 The pressure and strain that is created as the body tries to pull the joint back into a more fitting position can radiate throughout the body and can put strain and the muscles, nerves, blood vessels, and other parts that are connected to our heads.

 Recent research has even shown that if your headaches increase in frequency and intensity, you’re more likely to develop TMJ.
 This suggests that headaches may actually be one of the earliest TMJ symptoms.

 The Benefits of Drug-Free Treatment

 For many people, headache treatment means relying on drugs.
 This can provide temporary relief, but it comes with problems.
 First, there are the side effects of medications.
 Many headache medications can cause cognitive impairment, personality changes, and can stress the organs that process them in the body, including the kidneys and liver.

-Medications can even cause headaches.
-Medication overuse headaches are common among people who rely on medications to control them.
-Over time, people find that they rely more and more on medications to control headaches until eventually the medications become a cause of them.
+Medication overuse can cause headaches among people who rely on medications to control them.
+Over time, people find that they rely more and more on medications to control headaches until eventually, the medications become a cause of them.

 Some pain medications can even be deadly.
 Recently, the CDC has encouraged doctors to move away from the use of opioids to control chronic pain, including headaches.
 That’s because opioid overdose has become one of the leading causes of accidental death in the US.

 TMJ treatment is noninvasive, completely reversible, and achieves relief without harmful drugs.

 A Permanent Fix for Constant Headaches